ramsyy0/OpenFoodFactsCategorizer/README.md

 The aim of this project was to automatically associate to each ingredient list (retrieved by OCR) a product category.

-## Data Source: Open Food Facts CSV of 434 896 frenchs products.
+## Data Source: Open Food Facts CSV of 434 896 French products.

 ## Type of analysis:
-- Data Analysis to identify 37 categories of products and their occurences.
+- Data Analysis to identify 38 categories of products and their occurrences.
-- Search for the best Machine Learning model to classify products automaticaly
+- Search for the best Machine Learning model to classify products automatically
 - Test for Deep Learning scores

-This project focus on french products.
-The model had been trained on french texts from OCR.
+This project focuses on French products.
+The model had been trained on French texts from OCR.

 # ⚒ Startup the project